 — Print-quality versions of the Chronos cards

 We have now recreated all our cards in a Google Slides document at the following address.
 These can be then downloaded as a PDF all at once, and from our tests, the quality seems high enough for printing purposes.
-You will simply need to print two cards to a page using layout options and maybe adjust scale to get cards you like.
+You will need to print two cards to a page using layout options and maybe adjust scale to get cards you like.
 (Test with one pair of cards first!).

 — Original Google Drawings working folder